 - Are prescribed treatment with Cerezyme

 - Are enrolled in Genzyme's Charitable Access Program

 - Have coverage or prescriptions paid for in part or full under any state or federally funded healthcare program including:

 (Example: FreedomBlue offered through Blue Cross Blue Shield)

 - Veterans Affairs, Department of Defense or TRICARE

 - In accordance with State law, the Program does not reimburse infusion-related charges for patients residing in Massachusetts, Michigan, Minnesota and Rhode Island.

 Genzyme reserves the right to make eligibility determinations, to set program benefit maximums, to monitor participation, and to modify or discontinue the program at any time.
-This program assists patients with their out-of-pocket drug and infusion-related costs of Cerezyme only, not the cost of medical evaluations/appointments, testing, or other related services.
+This program assists patients with their out-of-pocket drug and infusion-related costs of Cerezyme only, not the cost of MD office visits/evaluations, nursing services/observation periods, blood work, x-rays or other testing, pre-medications/other medications, Epi pens, transportation or other related services.